haddocking/haddock3/docs/CNS.md

 The computational engine for most of HADDOCK3's modules is the [Crystallography and NMR System (CNS)](http://cns-online.org/v1.3/).
 Once you have [cloned the HADDOCK3 repository](INSTALL.md), please follow these instructions to compile a CNS executable that can be used to run HADDOCK.

-Before starting, make sure you download the system requirements, they are `gcc`, `gfotran` and `csh`.
-Luckly they are easily available from the package manager, so if you are using Ubuntu (for example):
+Before starting, make sure you download the system requirements, they are `gcc`, `gfortran` and `csh`.
+Luckily they are easily available from the package manager, so if you are using Ubuntu (for example):

 ```
 sudo apt-get install gcc gfortran csh